rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Scalability without centralisation

-In order to allow for the features of scalability, price stability and off-line transfer, the main trade-off has been in decentralization.
+In order to allow for the features of scalability, price stability and off-line transfer, the main trade-off has been in decentralisation.
 The original promise of a decentralized currency that also has the three aforementioned feature, while promising, might never come to fruition.